 A jaunt to sunny Cuba can be a wonderful trip from the UK.
 There are a few more logistics to work out than a quick trip down to Spain or a weekend in Italy, but your effort will be rewarded by the friendliness of the locals, the feisty salsa beats, and the warm Caribbean sun.
 Follow this guide to navigate all the red tape with ease as you plan a trip to Cuba from the UK.
-Once you do, don't hesitate to message us with any questions you still have.
+Once you do, don't hesitate to contact us with any questions you still have.

 Want to make the most out of your trip?
 Tap into our network of local travel planners—Heroes—who build unique, locally-curated trip plans, designed just for you.
 Get started.